Morocco earthquake death toll climbs toward 2,500 as frantic rescue efforts continue

 Some could still be saved, but many more will need to be found and laid to rest.

-"We just couldn't ever imagine something like this happening here really, It's just been totally devastating," said Helen Gallagher who emigrated to make Turkey her home.
-"We're just in survival mode and trying to get help out the people who most need it, and we'll process it afterwards, I suppose."
+"We just couldn't ever imagine something like this happening here really, It's just been totally devastating," said Helen Gallagher who emigrated to make Morocco her home.
+"We're just in survival mode and trying to get help out to the people who most need it, and we'll process it afterwards."

 In cities like Marrakech, with its famed Casbah, medieval buildings that have stood for 1,000 years have been badly damaged.
 Some have fallen, and others could topple at any moment.